aws-samples/aws-hpc-workshops/WRF/README.rst

 This guide documents the process of running WRF on AWS, including compiling WRF using the Intel compiler.

-.. important::  This guide uses the trial version of the Intel compiler, if you plan on running this in production, please contact Intel for a license.
+.. note::  This guide uses the trial version of the Intel compiler, if you plan on running this in production, please contact Intel for a license.

 Overview
 ========